 - The 2-minute quick poll is useful when trying to quickly assess where people stand on an issue or generate ideas about a topic.

-- The 4-minute flow is great for getting quick input from your stakeholders and making sure you’re considering multiple options.
+- The 3-minute flow is great for getting quick input from your stakeholders and making sure you’re considering multiple options and the likely outcomes.
 Increasing the number of alternatives is the best way to improve decision effectiveness.

-- The 6-minute flow further improves framing by evaluating how choices affect goals.
+- The 5-minute flow further improves framing by evaluating how choices affect goals and your confidence in your choice.
 This is a great way to get started with Cloverpop.

-- If the decision you’re facing is one where it’s particularly important to consider the full picture, use the 7-minute flow to identify missing information.
+- If the decision you’re facing is one where it’s particularly important to consider the full picture, use the 6-minute flow to identify missing information.

-- The 9-minute flow also compares the risk and benefits, which can be important for higher stakes or riskier decisions.
+- The 7-minute flow also compares the risk and benefits, which can be important for higher stakes or riskier decisions.

 The shorter flows will serve you well most of the time.
 But there are times when it’s more efficient in the long run to consider some elements of a decision in greater depth.

 You can also customize the specific best practices included in participant weigh in flows.
 When choosing a flow, in addition to the slider, you can select or deselect specific best practices by checking (or unchecking) the boxes next to the best practices.
 For example, you might want to include risk and benefits of choices but not include identifying important information.